When you’re gone.

 English translation

-About Night and Weakness.
+About Night and Weakness

 The sun awoke with a curiosity that was uncanny.
 He wanted to know what the Moon would reveal next about human weakness.